1. Inkplate Get Started Page

 Clone our repo for micropython and get your terminal inside the repo folder.

-- Flash MicroPython firmware supplied, or from official page
+- Flash MicroPython firmware supplied, or from the official page

 To do so, run